Mansabdar

 In the mansabdari system founded by Akbar, the mansabdars were military commanders, high civil and military officers, and provincial governors.
 Those mansabdars whose rank was one thousand or below were called Amir, while those above 1,000 were called Amir-al Kabir (Great Amir).
 Some great Amirs whose ranks were above 5,000 were also given the title of Amir-al Umara (Amir of Amirs).

-It was a system whereby nobles were granted the rights to hold a jagir, or revenue assignment (not land itself), for services rendered by them, with the direct control of these nobles in the hands of the king.
+It was a system whereby nobles were granted the rights to hold a jagir, or revenue assignment (not land itself), for services rendered by them, with the direct control of these nobles in the hands of the emperor.
 Asad Yar Jung mentioned 66 grades of mansabdars, but in practice there were around 33 mansabs.
-During the early reign of Akbar, the lowest grade was ten and the highest was 5,000(later raised to 7,000).
-Higher mansabs were given to princes and Rajput rulers who accepted the suzerainty of the emperor.
+During the early reign of Akbar, the lowest grade was ten and the highest was 5,000 (later raised to 7,000 and 10,000).
+Higher mansabs were given to imperial princes and Rajput rulers who accepted the suzerainty of the emperor.

+There are occasion of foreigner appointed as Mansabdar, such as the case of an English man William Hawkins during the era of Jahangir.
+He was appointed to lead the Christian community in Agra.
+However, he has very small role in Mughal imperial court itself.